-For help with a dental emergency call our 24-hour nurse advice line at (800) 280-2348 or for TDD/TTY at (888) 780-7155.
+For help with a dental emergency, call our 24-hour Nurse Advice Line at 1-800-280-2348 or for TDD/TTY at 1-888-780-7155.

-Dental services (for non-specified counties)
+Dental Services (for non-specified counties)

-Members who reside outside of the specified counties must access dental services from any dentist who will accept their Forward Health card.
+Members who reside outside of the specified counties must access dental services from any dentist who will accept their ForwardHealth card.
 These dental services are provided by Medicaid fee-for-service, not MHS Health.

-Behavioral health
+Behavioral Health

 MHS Health provides plan members with treatment for mental health and substance abuse (alcohol and other drugs) issues.
-A referral is not required; members can call 1-800-589-3186 for a listing of behavioral health providers in their area, or go to www.mhswi.com /provider directory.
+A referral is not required for most counseling services when seeing participating providers.
+Members can call 1-888-713-6180 for a listing of behavioral health providers in their area or go to provider directory on our website.
 (Wisconsin Relay Service at 1-800-947-3529).

-Vision services
+Vision Services

-MHS Health provides P members with vision services.
-A referral is not required for annual routine vision exams; members must receive services from network providers.
+MHS Health provides members with vision services.
+A referral is not required for annual routine vision exams.
+Members must receive services from network providers.
 To schedule appointments, members may select a provider listed in the Member Handbook and call the number listed for an appointment.
-Network vision care providers are also listed on the Provider Directory page of the MHS Health website.
+Network vision care providers are also listed on the provider directory page on our website.
 For help selecting a provider, members may call Envolve Vision Customer Service at 1-866-458-2134.
 Members with medical conditions must be referred to an ophthalmologist in the MHS Health network.
 When members need new eyewear or eyewear repairs, they need only present their ForwardHealth ID card at a network location.
 No appointment is needed.